The Everett Program

 The Everett Program empowers students to use the technical, educational, and research resources of the university to work directly with communities, empowering people to design practical solutions to persistent problems.
 Our aim is to pursue social change through proactive solutions that make an immediate and enduring impact

-The year of 2016 was marked by tremendous growth, expansion, and new ideas.
-The 2016 Annual Report is here to guide you through everything we’ve been working on.
-Included are project spotlights, updates on our pedagogy, finance reports and a letter from the Director, Chris Benner.
+The year of 2019 was marked by tremendous growth, expansion, and new ideas.
+The 2019 Annual Report is here to guide you through everything we’ve been working on.
+Included are project spotlights, updates on our pedagogy, finance reports and a letter from ours directors, Chris Benner & Katie Roper.

 Everett in Three Videos